The Ten Bulls (or Ox-herding Pictures) of Zen

 this implies is that even after an initial glimpse into our true nature, unruly

-is still ‘wild’.
-Despite our glimpse, we are still very much in the grips of our unconscious mind with its habits and agendas.
+is ‘wild’.
+Despite our initial glimpse, we are still very much in the grips of our unconscious mind with its habits and agendas.
+This is a crucial step, one in which many seekers of truth fail to successfully pass through.

 5. Taming the Bull